The Product Compass

 I’ve used the following MCP servers (can be used with Claude Desktop and Cowork):

 • ElevenLabs MCP for audio translation.
 It can also generate voice or translate audio files.
-More: https://github.com/elevenlabs/elevenlabs-mcp An alternative is asking Claude to find and install a free, local library.
+More: https://github.com/elevenlabs/elevenlabs-mcp An alternative is asking Claude to find and install a free, local library (or just do nothing, it will try to find a solution autonomously — more in the next point).

 • Gmail MCP to draft and send emails.
 This is not possible with standard Gmail connector (read-only).
-More info and instruction (requires several steps): https://github.com/GongRzhe/Gmail-MCP-Server
+More info and instruction (requires several steps, 100% doable): https://github.com/GongRzhe/Gmail-MCP-Server

-• GitHub MCP to analyze the history of codebase changes.
+• GitHub MCP to analyze the history of codebase.
 More: https://github.com/github/github-mcp-server

 You can configure them after clicking Developer > Open App Config File… in Claude Desktop.
 You can start with my working configuration.
 Use your API tokens: